Walter-Gaitan/aws-bootcamp-cruddur-2023/journal/week6-7.md

 ## Table of Contents

 - [X] Watch ECS Security by Ashish
-- [ ] Watch Fargate Technical Questions with Maish (Not yet uploaded)
+- [ ] Watch Fargate Technical Questions with Maish
 - [X] Provision ECS Cluster
 - [X] Create ECR repo and push image for backend-flask
 - [X] Deploy Backend Flask app as a service to Fargate
 - [ ] Create ECR repo and push image for fronted-react-js
 - [ ] Deploy Frontend React JS app as a service to Fargate
-- [ ] Provision and configure Application Load Balancer along with target groups
+- [X] Provision and configure Application Load Balancer along with target groups
 - [ ] Manage your domain using Route53 via hosted zone
 - [ ] Create an SSL certificate via ACM
 - [ ] Set up a record set for naked domain to point to frontend-react-js